ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-7 JavaScript Mistakes I Kept Repeating (Until They Cost Me Real Money) - <a href="https://javascript.plainenglish.io/7-javascript-mistakes-i-kept-repeating-until-they-cost-me-real-money-0f94c491dce0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Created a JavaScript Plugin That Makes Any Website Speak Out Loud - <a href="https://blog.stackademic.com/i-created-a-javascript-plugin-that-makes-any-website-speak-out-loud-90f69abac073?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**
+✍️ **posted by `Codrift `**

-<blockquote>Hard lessons from debugging disasters, broken apps, and production chaos
+<blockquote>How I turned silent text into a voice-powered experience
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-The JavaScript Hack That Made My Website Feel Like a Desktop App - <a href="https://medium.com/codrift/the-javascript-hack-that-made-my-website-feel-like-a-desktop-app-3360209df30f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Created a JavaScript Tool That Lets Any Page Switch Between Light and Dark Mode Seamlessly - <a href="https://medium.com/codrift/i-created-a-javascript-tool-that-lets-any-page-switch-between-light-and-dark-mode-seamlessly-fb7887594ee3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>A tiny tweak that bridged the gap between browser and native experience
+<blockquote>How a small feature turned my plain website into a polished experience
 Continue reading on Codrift »</blockquote>

 <h3>3.
+JavaScript Advanced Series (Part 2): Event Loop Explained - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-2-event-loop-explained-b1d3afc6acbb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Laixi`**

+<blockquote>JavaScript Advanced Series : Event Loop Explained
+Continue reading on Medium »</blockquote>

-I Created a JavaScript System That Syncs Notes Across Devices Instantly - <a href="https://medium.com/codrift/i-created-a-javascript-system-that-syncs-notes-across-devices-instantly-c8483444f48b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+How I Used Python to Build a System That Alerts Me When Prices Drop Online - <a href="https://medium.com/codrift/how-i-used-python-to-build-a-system-that-alerts-me-when-prices-drop-online-e7116e95ce43?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**
+✍️ **posted by `Codrift `**

-<blockquote>How a weekend experiment taught me about state, storage, and real-time sync
+<blockquote>Turning casual window shopping into smart automation with a few lines of Python.
 Continue reading on Codrift »</blockquote>

-<h3>4.
-The Rise of JavaScript Micro-Tools: My Journey Turning Tiny Scripts Into Real Revenue - <a href="https://medium.com/@saforanafees02/the-rise-of-javascript-micro-tools-my-journey-turning-tiny-scripts-into-real-revenue-ab95fc769372?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>From browser snippets to profitable micro-products — how I transformed simple JS utilities into a recurring business
-Continue reading on Medium »</blockquote>

 <h3>5.
-10+ Powerful Ways to Make Money as a Developer (Beyond the 9-to-5) - <a href="https://medium.com/@nanakwabenaaboraah/10-powerful-ways-to-make-money-as-a-developer-beyond-the-9-to-5-12e8989ff154?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Advanced Series (Part 1): Closures & Scope - <a href="https://medium.com/@huanzidage/javascript-advanced-series-part-1-closures-scope-7d672673e82a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**
+✍️ **posted by `Laixi`**

-<blockquote>So, you’ve learned how to code.
-You’ve wrestled with frameworks, debugged mysterious errors, and finally feel confident in your developer…
+<blockquote>JavaScript Advanced Series : Closures & Scope
 Continue reading on Medium »</blockquote>

 <h3>6.
+I Created a JavaScript Tool That Lets My Website Work Like a Drag-and-Drop App - <a href="https://medium.com/codrift/i-created-a-javascript-tool-that-lets-my-website-work-like-a-drag-and-drop-app-31ece0413b2a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdul Ahad`**

+<blockquote>One of the best parts about coding is when a single idea changes the way you interact with your own projects.
+That’s exactly what happened…
+Continue reading on Codrift »</blockquote>

-React 19: The Game-Changing Features That Will Transform How You Build Apps - <a href="https://medium.com/@ReactBlitz/react-19-the-game-changing-features-that-will-transform-how-you-build-apps-4b3e040d43c3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+The JavaScript Feature That Makes Senior Developers Quit Their Jobs - <a href="https://medium.com/@rizqimulkisrc/the-javascript-feature-that-makes-senior-developers-quit-their-jobs-4c0cc94840e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rizqi Mulki`**

+<blockquote>How JavaScript’s type coercion system creates a toxic work environment that drives away the most experienced talent — and what…
+Continue reading on Medium »</blockquote>

+<h3>8.
+When Closures Backfire: Memory Leaks from Lingering References - <a href="https://medium.com/@developerwhoismean/when-closures-backfire-memory-leaks-from-lingering-references-b62dd10c0558?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**
+✍️ **posted by `MeanDeveloper`**

-<blockquote>Server Components, Actions, and async hooks finally solve React’s biggest pain points
+<blockquote>I still remember a time early in my career when I built a dashboard app meant to run 24/7.
+On day one it was snappy.
+By day seven, users…
 Continue reading on Medium »</blockquote>

 <br/>